 This post may include affiliate links.
 Please read my disclosure policy.

 Brussels sprouts have layers, like tiny cabbages, and when you slice them thin you get lovely shreds of lettuce like leafy greens.
-There are plenty of ways you can use shredded Brussels sprouts to add flavor and texture to your meals.
+There are plenty of tools you can use shredded Brussels sprouts to add flavor and texture to your meals.

 Whether you’re tossing them into a salad, roasting them in the oven, or sautéing them in a hot pan, shredded Brussels sprouts are always sure to add some deliciousness to your dinner table.

-- 🔪How to Clean and Prep
+🔪How to Clean and Prep Brussels Sprouts

 🌡️How to Select and Store Brussels Sprouts